Hearing Aids Help Your Brain

 What to do next

-Before you decide which hearing aids to buy, you should get your hearing tested.
-At Leightons Opticians and Hearing Care we offer a free hearing test which will take no more than 60-90 minutes.
-We will carry out a thorough lifestyle consultation and an examination using advanced audiometric procedures and state-of-the-art equipment to make sure your audiologist can build the best picture of your hearing as well as your lifestyle requirements.
-If you prefer, we can also carry out the hearing test in the comfort of your home.
+Before you decide which hearing aids to buy, you should have your hearing tested.
+At Leightons Opticians and Hearing Care, we offer a free full hearing assessment which will take no more than 60-90 minutes.
+We will carry out a thorough lifestyle consultation and an in-depth hearing health check using advanced audiometric procedures and state-of-the-art equipment, to build the best picture of your hearing as well as your lifestyle requirements.

-You are also assured of continued consultation and a tailored aftercare service valid for the entire life of the product you purchase from us.
+You are also assured of a tailored lifetime aftercare with follow-up appointments and support, at no additional cost.
 It is extremely important to remember that, unlike with new glasses, you will not get an instant finished result as soon as you put on new hearing aids.
 Your audiologist will need to continue to help you fine-tune your hearing aids over a period of time as you slowly get used to them, to make sure you get the best from them.